Medical Research Council Proximity to Discovery: Industry Engagement Fund

 Grants must finish by the end date of the MRC award, 31 August 2018.
 We anticipate small and large applications to this fund.

-We welcome open call applications to Proximity to Discovery throughout the timeframe of this award- all activities must take place before 31 August 2018.
-Applications should be sent to Oliver Voss.
+The deadline for applications is 13 October 2017- all activities must take place before 31 August 2018.
+Applications should be sent to Martin Kerr.